DreamyPelican/DreamyPelican/README.md

 Hi, I’m @DreamyPelican a yet another beginner in development!

-I still search my path, but my heart swings between front-end, mobile and game development.
+I still searching my path, but my heart swings between front-end, mobile and game development.

 I'm currently learning OOP paradigm with Python and how to apply it.
 Despite I have so much to learn, it's really satisfying to create and find out how things works.